-Operating Leases-As a lessee
+Operating Leases - As a Lessee

-The Group leases office space, Mocha Clubs sites and staff quarters under non-cancellable operating lease agreements that expire at various dates through June 2022.
+The Group leases Mocha Clubs sites, office space, warehouses and staff quarters under non-cancellable operating lease agreements that expire at various dates through June 2023.
 Those lease agreements provide for periodic rental increases based on both contractual agreed incremental rates and on the general inflation rate once agreed by the Group and its lessor and in some cases contingent rental expenses stated as a percentage of turnover.
-During the years ended December 31, 2012 and 2011, the Group incurred rental expenses amounting to \$17,243 and \$15,707, respectively which consisted of minimum rental expenses of \$13,673 and \$15,707 and contingent rental expenses of \$3,570 and nil, respectively.
+During the years ended December 31, 2013 and 2012, the Group incurred rental expenses amounting to \$16,324 and \$17,243, respectively which consisted of minimum rental expenses of \$12,095 and \$13,673 and contingent rental expenses of \$4,229 and \$3,570, respectively.